 Hyperemesis Gravidarum: Severe Morning Sickness

 Hyperemesis gravidarum, or excessive vomiting, is an uncommon and unpleasant condition that can occur during pregnancy.
-It’s rare enough that it has an incidence of only 3% of all reported pregnancies.
+It’s rare enough to have an incidence rate of only 3 in 100 pregnant women, according to the March of Dimes.
 It is characterized by severe nausea and vomiting that can cause dehydration and weight loss.

-With hyperemesis gravidarum, the nausea and vomiting will start early in the first trimester, much like morning sickness.
-However, these symptoms usually reach a reported peak of 9 to 13 weeks and then can persist throughout the pregnancy, instead of tapering off in the second trimester.
+With hyperemesis gravidarum, the nausea and vomiting will start early in the first trimester, much like normal morning sickness.
+The extreme symptoms usually reach a peak at 9 to 13 weeks, but may persist throughout the pregnancy.
+If your morning sickness is getting worse at 13 weeks or more, speak with your doctor.

 If a woman has this condition during her first pregnancy, she has an increased chance of experiencing it during any subsequent pregnancies.
-There is no known way to prevent hyperemesis gravidarum, however, starting prenatal vitamins prior to getting pregnant can help mitigate the symptoms of nausea and vomiting.
+Other risk factors include:

 Because of the intense vomiting of hyperemesis gravidarum, there are potential complications to look for.

-Some of the lifestyle changes a doctor may recommend are:
+Some of the lifestyle changes a doctor may recommend include:

 These vitamins and medications may offer some relief for hyperemesis gravidarum.
 Always consult with a medical professional before taking any over-the-counter products.